shekibobo/symbolizify/README.md

 ## Usage

 Call symbolizify on any string to turn it into a symbol-style string!
-Removes non-word/non-digit characters (except for ! and ? if it's at the end of the string), reduces everything to lowercase with underscores separating things.
+Removes non-word/non-digit characters (except for ! and ? if it's at the end of the string), reduces everything to lowercase with underscores separating things, e.g.

 ```ruby
 'Personal Phone'.symbolizify            # => 'personal_phone',